 In 1999 HUFF was bought by the EISCA (Eyemouth International Sailing Craft Association) an association dedicated to preserving and maintaining traditional boats that have shaped the evolution of yachting.
 Restoration of HUFF began in Cornwall at Mashfords Boatyard in 2009 led by Dominic Bridgman.
 With Heritage Lottery funding and specified funding from the National Historic Ships UK, work was completed in 2015.
 Purchased by the current owner in 2019 and fully refurbished in Bristol over the following 6 months.
 Change of plan now dictates a sale of the remarkable and totally unique vessel.

 Double skin mahogany hull with outer skin laid fore and aft, all re-copper fastened to steam bent oak timbers and re-splined with cedar and double stringers making an extremely strong hull.
 Teak laid decks.
 Mahogany brightwork and cockpit joinery.
 New floors.
 Three-ton ballast keel.

-Refurbished original style accommodation for six crew in part open-plan interior.
+Refurbished original style accommodation for six crew in the part open-plan interior.

 Self-draining cockpit with tiller steering.

 New 28hp BETA Diesel Engine with hydraulic drive allowing the engine to be mounted further forward for better racing trim.

 Timber mast and boom, stainless steel standing rigging.
 Sail wardrobe to include main, genoa x 2, spinnaker and jenniker with snuffer.